plentymarkets/plugin-ceres-coconut/README.md

 # CeresCoconut

-A Coconut theme for Ceres.
+A Coconut theme for Ceres 3.

 ## Requirements